Find out about some of the Surrey Waste Partnership's projects.

 New ways of working together

 SWP is investigating new ways of working together to make waste services even more efficient and effective.
+This includes; how the partnership is best governed to make decisions together whilst enabling flexibility, how the partnership funding works and how waste services are designed.

 Joint Waste Solutions